-The Sustainability in Science Museums Program supports science museums to expand their sustainability programming through content-rich trainings, interactive activity kits and other resources that museums can use to promote sustainability science and practice.
+The Sustainability in Science Museums Program supports science museums in their efforts to expand their sustainability programming through content-rich trainings, interactive activity kits and other resources that museums can use to promote sustainability science and practice.
 Ultimately, this program is developing a network of science centers and museums that have a shared goal of increasing public understanding and interest in sustainability action on a global scale.

 How we do it

 Created by a team of sustainability scientists, museum professionals and informal science experts at NISEnet to educate children and adults on core sustainability science concepts, these kits are designed to be flexible for use at science centers, special events and summer camps.

 The Sustainability in Science and Technology Museums program is operated by the Center for Engagement and Training in Science and Society within the ASU Institute for the Future of Innovation and Society, and was conceived by the ASU Walton Sustainability Solutions Initiatives through close partnerships with Arizona Science Center and California Academy of Sciences.
 We also collaborate closely with Association of Science – Technology Centers to help museums find ways to incorporate sustainability within their institutions.

 Through participation in our first Fellowship cohort, We The Curious in Bristol has become an integral partner, agreeing to co-sponsor our first Regional Sustainability in Science Museums Fellowship in May, 2017.

 For more information, contact: